 § 4024.
 Exercise of authority

-The exercise by a state public body of the powers herein granted may be authorized by resolution of the governing body of such state public body adopted by a majority of the members thereof present at a meeting of said governing body.
+The exercise by a State public body of the powers granted in this chapter may be authorized by resolution of the governing body of such State public body adopted by a majority of the members thereof present at a meeting of said governing body.
 Such resolution or resolutions shall take effect immediately upon passage and need not thereafter be laid over or published or posted.
 (1961, No. 212, § 24, eff.
 July 11, 1961.)

 § 4025.
 Report